Master's Degree Programme in Information and Communication Technology: Digital Health

 - Digital Health

 The Digital health specialisation track integrates skills and principles from computer science, embedded systems and medical sciences in order to build understanding of theory and to gain practical competences in the field.
-Digital Health covers three subspecializations, each with their different study content.
-Medical Analytics and Health IoT has a strong focus on data analytics, while at the same time leveraging from machine learning, software engineering and embedded systems.
-Health Technology is an interdisciplinary collaboration between information technology and health sciences, containing studies of software engineering, information systems and nursing science.
+Digital Health covers two subspecializations, each with their different study content.
+Medical Analytics and Health IoT has a strong focus on data analytics, while at the same time leveraging from machine learning, software engineering and embedded systems, it contains interdisciplinary collaboration between information technology and health sciences.
 Bioinformatics focuses on analyses of biomedical data, such as DNAs and proteins, full genome sequences, and gene expression levels.

 Programme in brief